saucelabs/sauce-docs/docs/basics/acct-team-mgmt/private-device-mgmt.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+- Assign a private device to a team.
+- Customize a private device to allow App, System App, and Accounts to persist between sessions.

 Private device management allows an organization admin to view and manage the private devices in an organization by assigning them to teams and customizing the app and account allow lists.
 These features can reduce contention for scarce devices, provide better visibility to which team is using a device at any given time, and optimize both manual and automation workflows.

 - By default, a device is not assigned to any team, which means it can be used by anyone in the organization.
 Default assignement allows the organization admin to view all the devices as long as they are not assigned to a specific team.